JJJ000/knowledge-repo.com/posts/iterating_dictionaries_with_for_loops_in_python.kp/knowledge.md

 thumbnail: images/python.png
 created_at: 2023-01-08 00:00:00
 updated_at: 2023-01-08 00:00:00
-tldr: For each key-value pair in the dictionary, the 'for' loop can be used to iterate over the keys, values, or both.
+tldr: For each key-value pair in the dictionary, the `for` loop can be used to iterate over the keys, values, or both.
 ---

 **Contents**